DeusProx/myGoRest/README.md

 go install
 myGoRest
 ```
-* You can also check this official golang tutorial: [https://golang.org/doc/code.html]
+* You can also check this official golang [tutorial](https://golang.org/doc/code.html)

 ```
 Developed by